Horntail: Technological inspiration

-The female wood wasp lays eggs inside trees, and its methods of doing so have inspired scientists to come up with new and safer surgical probes that they expect to be more efficient.
+The female wood wasp lays eggs inside trees, and its methods of doing so have inspired scientists to come up with new and safer surgical probes that they expect to be more efficient, specifically inspired by the ovipositor of Sirex noctilio.

 The wood wasp ovipositor itself contains two interlocking valves.
 Each valve is covered with teeth that are backward-facing, with the teeth of one valve catching onto the wood to provide resistance, and the other valve moving forward and taking a slight step.
 The second valve then catches the wood to provide continued resistance as the first valve moves forward.
 Thus by quick oscillation, the valves alternate in providing resistance and moving forward, the process itself leads in the ovipositor drilling almost an inch into the sapwood with minimal force being applied and without the ovipositor buckling or breaking.

 Researchers and scientists inspired by this system have created a prototype neurosurgical probe that works on the same principle.
 Its needle is made of silicon, with two oscillating valves that are covered with micron-sized teeth that too face backward.
 This enables it to penetrate deep into the brain causing little damage.

 According to the New Scientist magazine, "Unlike existing rigid surgical probes, the device will be flexible enough to move along the safest possible route, bypassing high-risk area of the brain during surgery, for example".
 A probe like this would considerably reduce the number of incisions necessary to access areas that are difficult to reach.